 Heading to the descent ridge

-Looking back at the rock band we circumvented.
+Looking back at a rock band we circumvented

-Our last leg of the trip includes descending a steep grass slope and bushwhacking to the road.
+Our last leg of the trip included descending a steep grass slope and bushwhacking to the road